 Managers and executives will leave a company.
 They may take up another job in a different organization or could be axed.
 They may retire or become terminally ill or have to leave town because of a spouse’s relocation.
 Whenever a company anticipates a vacancy of a manager or executive, a seamless transition can be possible simply because there’s time for taking care of the transition.
 It’s when the vacancy is unexpected that the challenge crops up.
 Maintaining continuity is important because it leads to less service disruptions, and of course, lesser costs.
 As the economy improves, growth will take place.
 A company can support and sustain growth only when it has a talent for managing the growth.

 Supporting anticipated growth

 This is different from the replacement strategy.
 In such a case, fresh positions are required for supporting the growth initiatives.
 These may include expansion of the current products and services into fresh markets, coming up with new products and services to be introduced in the market, devising new ways for selling viz. viral marketing etc.

-While identifying growth areas, identify the internal talent and also set up and maintain a talent database that comprises of viable candidates currently working for other companies.
+While identifying growth areas, identify the internal talent and set up and maintain a talent database comprising candidates currently working for other companies.